Beyond Fact Retrieval: Episodic Memory for RAG with Generative Semantic Workspaces: Question Answering with GSW

 \subsection{Implementation Details}

 The GSW \textbf{Operator} (Section~\ref{subsec:Operator}) and \textbf{Reconciler} (Section~\ref{subsec:Reconciler}) were implemented by prompting GPT-4o~\cite{hurst2024gpt} according to task-specific instructions, using temperature set to 0 for deterministic behavior.
 To ensure fair comparison, we standardized both the maximum context utilization (limited to 17 chapters per query, matching the maximum relevant chapters per query) and the answer generation model (GPT-4o) across all evaluated methods.
-The complete prompts are provided in \textbf{Appendix A}, and API interactions were managed using the Bespoke Curator library \cite{bespoke_curator}, indexing costs are reported in \textbf{Appendix H}.
 To generate an answer for a given query, we first identify named entities within the query text.
 These entities are then matched to corresponding nodes within the current GSW memory ($\mathcal{M}_{n}$) using simple string matching.
 Summaries for the matched entities -- aggregated from the GSW structure -- are then retrieved and re-ranked based on semantic similarity to the query.
 The final re-ranked summaries are provided to the LLM to answer the query as illustrated in Figure \ref{fig:framework}.
-An end-to-end QA example is provided in \textbf{Appendix C}.